ExpressGateway/express-gateway.io/docs/admin/apps/index.md

 ### Overview Apps API

-This part of the API is responsible for managing Apps entities User is the main entity.
-User can have multiple Apps Main purpose of App is to be container for Credentials
+This part of the API is responsible for managing Apps (Applications) entities.
+A User is the main API Consumer entity.
+User can have multiple Apps.
+Main purpose of App is to be container for Credentials

 ### Create an App